willowtreeapps/tablediff/README.md

 # TableDiff
-* Update a `UITableView` or `UICollectionView` with a new datasource efficiently and visually appealing.
+* Update a `UITableView` or `UICollectionView` with a new state.
-* Replaces a common practice of using `UITableView.reloadData()` with a solution that looks nice and shows the user what is happening.
+* Replaces a common practice of using `UITableView.reloadData()` with a solution that looks nice and displays changes to the user.
 Calculate's the diff between the new and original datasource to find the appropriate updates that need to be made.
 * WillowTree, collaboration of [Ian Terrell](https://github.com/ianterrell) and [Kent White](https://github.com/Kent-White)

 ### Table of Contents